fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 The STUN specification [@!RFC5389] specifies 7 retransmission each one doubling in timeout starting with a 500ms retransmission time unless certain conditions are meant.
-This was only put in the RFC to make the IESG happy and is largely ignored and instead system several retransmissions (6 for Firefox, 8 for Chrome) with a retransmission time starting at 100ms and doubling every retransmission up to a limit of 1600 ms for chrome where it stop increasing the time between retransmissions.
+This was put in the RFC to meet the requirements of the
+IESG from long ago and is largely ignored by existing implementations.
+Instead system do several retransmissions (6 for Firefox, 8 for Chrome) with a retransmission time starting at 100ms and doubling every retransmission.
+Often there is a limit of how the maximum retransmission time.
+Chrome for example only doubles the retransmission time up to a limit of 1600 ms for chrome where it stop increasing the time between retransmissions.

 The size of STUN packets can vary based on a variety of options